Servlets - Overview

 The full functionality of the Java class libraries is available to a servlet.
 It can communicate with applets, databases, or other software via the sockets and RMI mechanisms that you have seen already.

-Following diagram shows the position of Servelts in a Web Application.
+The following diagram shows the position of Servlets in a Web Application.

 Read the explicit data sent by the clients (browsers).
 This includes an HTML form on a Web page or it could also come from an applet or a custom HTTP client program.